 He’ll wipe away the tears, He’ll wipe away the tearsThere Will Be a Day – Jeremy Camp

 Maybe at the end of your life, you’ll look back and see how all the pieces fit together.
 Maybe it will look like one ginormous, wall-sized masterpiece, or maybe it will look like a few smaller masterpieces all hanging next to one another in one cohesive display.
-Maybe you’ll see it in the next life when you are reunited with your siblings in Heaven.
+Maybe you’ll see it in the next life when you are reunited with Jesus and your siblings in heaven.
 Maybe not.
 Maybe you won’t care by that time when you have the ultimate, everlasting peace and joy.
 The thought of it all making sense is nice now while we’re struggling here on Earth, but maybe one day, it won’t matter to us.

 As I was thinking through these thoughts and how to express them, I somehow completely forgot about this verse.
 I don’t know how since it’s tattooed on my body.
 I caught a glimpse of it in the mirror while thinking through what I wanted to tell you in this letter, so I knew I had to share it with you here.
 This verse got me through my most seemingly hopeless days, even when I knew nothing else of God.
 Even when I wasn’t sure I believed or even what it meant to believe.